Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-2/lecture-materials/event-handling-in-react.md

 ## Summary

-Writing event handler code can be challenging and error prone until you get used to it.
+Writing code for event-driven programming can be challenging and error prone until you get used to it.

-If things aren't working, be sure to verify the value of `this` and closely read the error messages

-Use React Developer Tools to check that methods, etc. are being passed correctly via props.
+If things aren't working, be sure to closely read the error messages and use React Developer Tools to check that methods, etc. are being passed correctly via props.

-Also, instead of console.logging, use the `debugger` statement to programmatically set a breakpoint in the source code so that you can use the DevTools debugger to inspect the values of variables/expressions, and step through lines of code one at a time, etc.

 <br>